 Bariatric surgery has also proven beneficial effects on other metabolic parameters.
 The meta-analysis of Buchwald et al. in 2004 reported a resolution of hypertension in 61.7 % of patients and an improvement of hyperlipidemia in 70 % or more patients.
-Obstructive sleep apnoea was resolved in 83.6 % of patients.13

-The SOS study has reported that after 10 years a statistically significant greater proportion of people who had received surgery had recovered from hypertension, hypertriglyceridaemia, low high-density lipoprotein cholesterol and hyperuricaemia.^{55,56} They reported also a reduced incidence of cancer and overall mortality in obese patients who underwent bariatric surgery as compared with conventional treatment.^{14,57} Furthermore, they noted a reduced number of cardiovascular deaths.
-The number of total first time cardiovascular events (myocardial infarction or stroke) was lower in the surgery group than in the control group.58 study.
-They found a 65 % reduction in macro- and microvascular events in moderately and severely obese patients with type 2 diabetes free of advanced cardiovascular and microvascular disease at baseline.59
+Obstructive sleep apnea was resolved in 83.6 % of patients.13 of cancer and overall mortality in obese patients who underwent bariatric surgery compared with conventional treatment.^{14,57} Furthermore, they noted a reduced number of cardiovascular deaths.
+The number of total first-time cardiovascular events (myocardial infarction or stroke) was lower in the surgery group than in the control group.58